 1911’s Were Designed to be Carried in Condition 1

 To me, I see nothing wrong with carrying a 1911 cocked and locked in Condition 1, the way it was designed to be carried.
 Now if you feel uncomfortable with that, perhaps you should select another pistol for your purpose.

 I believe that there is no “one size fits all” for carrying Condition.
 No matter what gun you are carrying, if you are in a bad neighborhood at night and several thugs are quickly approaching you, then you would probably want to be in Condition 1 or Condition 0 even.

 So I believe Condition 1 is the best balance between safety and readiness of firing for a 1911 pistol for civilian self-defense.

 The “Half-Cock” Position as a Safety

-To get yourself comfortable with CL carry, put a snap cap in the chamber and then carry it around the home CL.
+To get yourself comfortable with Cocked and Locked carry, put a snap cap in the chamber and then carry it around the home Cocked and Locked.
 If during your normal day to day movements, the hammer never accidentally falls and the safety stays engaged, you’ll start to get a comfort level and appreciation for the main safety feature of any gun– your brain with finger off the trigger.
-Only when you’re ready and comfortable, start putting live ammo in the chamber and carry CL.
+Only when you’re ready and comfortable, start putting live ammo in the chamber and carry Cocked and Locked.

 The ability to get your shot off quickly and accurately is your main goal when carrying concealed in a self-defense confrontation.
 How long does it take you to rack the slide, chamber a round and be ready?
 You can learn and practice this under time constraints to be successful.
 You can also learn and develop your muscle memory through practice to switch the safety off quickly when you already have a round in the chamber.
-You must decide for yourself what is the optimal carry Condition and perfect it through regular training and practice.
+Decide for yourself what is the optimal carry Condition is a must and perfect it through regular training and practice.